lindaperez/1_bk_Kickstarter-Analysis/README.md

 * The pivot chart image "Theater Outcomes Based on Launch Date" shows a Line Chart with several pinpoints one of them represents the most succefull month to launch a category that is May with 111 over 166, some others worst escenarios like december where the amount of sucessfull campaign is very short around 35 over 75.

 The process to solve it was following the steps in the Excel Module, here some images:

-	1. Rename the StarterBook.xlsx
+	1. StarterBook.xlsx Renamed.

 ![This is an image](https://github.com/lindaperez/kickstarter-analysis/blob/main/Resources/renamed.png)

-	2. Create a folder called “resources”.
+	2. Resources folder created.
-	3. In the Kickstarter_Challenge.xlsx workbook, create a new column labeled "Years."
-	4. In the "Years" column, use the YEAR() function to extract the year from the “Date Created Conversion” column.
+	3. Year column created.
+	4. Date created conversion created.

 ![This is an image](https://github.com/lindaperez/kickstarter-analysis/blob/main/Resources/yearsFormula.png)

-	5. Create a pivot table from the KickStarter worksheet, and place the pivot table in a new sheet.
+	5. Pivot table created.
-	6. Label the sheet "Theater Outcomes by Launch Date."
+	6. "Theater Outcomes by Launch Date." name setted
-	7. Filter the pivot table based on "Parent Category" and "Years."
+	7. Filters  "Parent Category" and "Years." created
-	8. Place the appropriate pivot table fields in the columns, rows, and values.
+	8. Placed the pivot table.
-	9. Filter the column labels to show only "successful," "failed," and "canceled."
+	9. Column filtered.
-	10. Confirm that your pivot table.
+	10. The pivot table looked as expected.

 ![This is an image](https://github.com/lindaperez/kickstarter-analysis/blob/main/Resources/9pivotTable.png)

-	11. Filter the "Parent Category" to show only the data for "theater."
+	11. Filter by "Theater" created.
-	12. Sort the campaign outcomes in descending order so "successful" is first.
+	12. Sort the campaign made.

 ![This is an image](https://github.com/lindaperez/kickstarter-analysis/blob/main/Resources/descendingOrder.png)

-	13. Confirm that your final pivot table looks correctly.
+	13. Pivot table correctly.

-	14. The final pivot table with successful, failed, and canceled theater Kickstarter campaigns by month.
+	14. Image of the final pivot table.

 ![This is an image](https://github.com/lindaperez/kickstarter-analysis/blob/main/Resources/pivotTable.png)

-	Create a line chart from the pivot table to visualize the relationship between outcomes and launch month.

-	Add a title to the line chart, and save it as Theater_Outcomes_vs_Launch.png to the resources folder.
+	15. Chart created with the tittle Theater_Outcomes_vs_Launch.png

 ![This is an image](https://github.com/lindaperez/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)